 Bahrain (Urban Transport News): The Ministry of Transportation and Telecommunications of Bahrain has received a total of 11 (eleven) bids against the tender launched in March this year for the construction of Phase 1 of the Bahrain Metro Rail project.

-AECOM Middle East Limited.
-EGIS, Mohamed Salahuddin Consulting, SENER Ingenieria y Sistemas, Intecsainarsa and Gulf Market international are among the bidders who have shown expression of interest for this much-awaited project.
+AECOM Middle East Limited, EGIS, Mohamed Salahuddin Consulting, SENER Ingenieria y Sistemas, Intecsainarsa and Gulf Market international are among the bidders who have shown expression of interest for this much-awaited project.

-This information revealed when the tender and auction board, the independent regulatory body tasked with overseeing government bidding and bidding practices, 57 bids received for eight tenders by five government agencies and ministries.
+This information was revealed when the tender and auction board, the independent regulatory body tasked with overseeing government bidding and bidding practices, 57 bids were received for eight tenders by five government agencies and ministries.

 "We are looking forward to appointing a technical consultant to study the feasibility of the route for completion in the first phase.
 The study will evaluate the possibilities of a different alternative corridor, the project's economic benefit, station allocation, concept and preliminary design of the corridor and cost estimate of the project," said the Ministry of Transportation and Telecommunications.

 The Ministry is also planning to extend the metro corridor to Bahrain Sports City, for which they will start a feasibility study.
 According to the plan, the Kingdom is exploring possibilities to extend the proposed Bahrain Metro corridor from King Hamad Railway Station at Alramli Area to the New Sports City and the International Exhibition Centre at Sakhir Area.